adiwg/mdBook/mdtranslator/entity.md

 __entityCode:__ *string* - the code name used to identify this entity in a database schema or application software.
 For spreadsheets this would likely be the sheet name.
 This items may not be applicable to datasets represented as a file.

-__entityAlias:__ *array* - an array of quoted strings providing alternalte names used to identify this entity
+__entityAlias:__ *array* - an array of quoted strings providing alternate names used to identify this entity

 __entityDefinition:__ *string* (required) - a brief definition for the entity